metapolator/metapolator/INSTALL.md

 #  - the first point should be the first right outline point of your
 #    stroke contour otherwise the skeleton gets imported scrumbled
 ~/metapolator_tests$ cd test.ufo
-~/metapolator_tests/test.ufo$ ~/path/to/metapolator/metapolator init import ~/path/to/font.ufo first_master
+~/metapolator_tests/test.ufo$ metapolator init import ~/path/to/font.ufo first_master

 # your current metapolator project directory tree (if you imported a font
 # with the glyphs a and e)